 March is Women’s History Month!
 It’s a good moment to highlight and celebrate the groundbreaking contributions women have made to our world.
 From blazing new trails in meaningful fields to embarking on monumental careers as inventors, authors, athletes, and so much more, women have made a tremendous impact in society.

 It’s never too early to learn about how women have shaped the course of history.
-If you’re looking for some empowering books to enjoy with your child for Women’s History Month, check out these lists of inspiring picture books by and about a diverse set of amazing women and 11 fabulous female authors for your child’s bookshelf in honor of the occasion.
+If you’re looking for some empowering books to enjoy with your child for Women’s History Month, check out contributor Karen Williams’s picks for inspiring picture books by and about a diverse set of amazing women.
+You also won’t want to miss early-childhood-educator Chrysta Naron’s piece on 11 fabulous female authors for your child’s bookshelf

 Ramadan Picture Books

 Ramadan is one of the most important times of year for Muslims, a holy month of fasting, prayer, and introspection that’s meant to help believers strengthen their faith, self-control, gratitude, and compassion for the less fortunate.
-As early childhood educator Carlene Murray writes, children are exempt from fasting, but they can engage in introspection and cultivate these same qualities through thoughtful shared reading, including sharing Ramadan books for kids.
+As contributor and early-childhood-educator Carlene Murray writes, children are exempt from fasting, but they can engage in introspection and cultivate these same qualities through thoughtful shared reading, including sharing Ramadan books for kids.

 Murray offers a selection of children’s books about Ramadan to share with your little ones, whether to teach them about their own cultural and religious heritage or to introduce them to another tradition.
-Note that Ramadan is celebrated in the ninth month of the Islamic year, which is slightly shorter than our Western calendar, meaning the event happens at a different time each year.
-In 2023, it starts in March.
+Note that Ramadan is celebrated in the ninth month of the Islamic year, which is slightly shorter than our Western calendar, meaning it happens at a different time each year.

 Kid can’t sit still?
 Don’t make them!
 With the weather getting warmer, you can practice reading or pre-reading skills while you toss or kick a ball around together outside.
-Just find an old soccer or playground ball, grab a sharpie, and follow the tips teach your child to read with this DIY soccer game.
+Just find an old soccer or playground ball, grab a sharpie, and follow these tips to teach your child to read with a DIY soccer game.

 We’ll be back next month with our guide for what to read to your child in April.
-Meanwhile, go ahead and browse around the site for more tips and tutorials, or message Maya with your questions.
+Meanwhile, go ahead and browse around the site for more tips and tutorials.
 We’re so happy to have you here!

 Enjoy this post?
 Please share it on social media.